ccn-ccn/MyNetworkSocial/README.md

 ## **Recommendation Algorithm**

 MyNetwork uses a recommendation system engineered to prevent algorithmic radicalization while promoting genuine discovery and creator monetization.
 Unlike traditional platforms that optimize purely for engagement metrics, the MyNetwork algorithm represents a fundamental shift from engagement-driven to intent-driven content discovery, creating a healthier digital environment while maximizing creator monetization opportunities.
-Each user's recommendations are shaped only by their own actions, not network popularity.
+User's recommendations are shaped only by their own actions, not network popularity.

 ## Recommendation Priority